WorksOnArm/GitHub-Runners/.github/ISSUE_TEMPLATE/request-access-to-works-on-arm.md

 ---
 name: Request access to Works on Arm
 about: Request access to Works on Arm
-title: Request access to Works on Arm
+title: Credits for Arm-based GitHub Runners
 labels: ''
 assignees: ''